Bethany Joy Lenz: Personal life

-Lenz married former Enation keyboardist, Michael Galeotti, on December 31, 2005.
+Lenz married musician Michael Galeotti, formerly of the band Enation, on December 31, 2005.
 In 2011, Lenz gave birth to a daughter.
-In March 2012, Lenz announced that she would be divorcing her husband after six years of marriage.
-She wrote: "We remain friendly and dedicated to raising our beautiful girl in love and we appreciate your prayers and support during this difficult time."
+They divorced after seven years of marriage in 2012.

+During an August 2023 episode of Drama Queens, Lenz revealed that she was in a cult for 10 years.
+While she did not divulge the name of the group, in interviews she stated that she was a part of the group during the entirety of One Tree Hill, and many castmates tried to convince her to leave.
+She wrote a memoir about her experience titled Dinner for Vampires, and the book was released on October 22, 2024.

 Philanthropy

 Introduced to Love146 by former Everly bandmate, Amber Sweeney, Lenz has been actively supporting the international human rights organization largely through social media outlets.
 On June 12, 2011, she revealed details of her newest project – an online boutique called Lark, selling apparel with original designs by Lenz.
 All proceeds benefit Love146, To Write Love On Her Arms, as well as Reading is Fundamental.

 Jewelry

 In July 2016, Lenz designed her own jewelry line in partnership with Stilnest.
 She delayed the launch by one week following the attack in Nice, ultimately launching on July 23, 2016.
 The pieces feature a buffalo motif, which was inspired by a trip Lenz took to Fort Apache.
 Lenz donated ten percent of the profits to the Tanka Fund.